-^{2.}RADIUS Client Access List is first match.
+2.RADIUS Client Access List is first match.

 Item Description Enable Select to enable the router's internal RADIUS server.
-Authentication Port The UDP port for authentication messages.
+Authentication Port The UDP port for authentication message.
 RADIUS Client Access List Only clients that meet the criteria configured in the access list are allowed to access the RADIUS server.
+Index - The index number of the client entry.
 Enable - Select to enable this client entry.
 Shared Secret - A text string that is known to both the router's RADIUS server and the RADIUS client that is used to authenticate messages sent between them.
-Maximum length is 2/ sharestors is 36 characters.
-IP Address - Base address of the IP block.
-IP Mask - Enter the IP mask to configure the size of the IP block.
-IPv6 Address - Base address of the IPv6 block.
-IPv6 Length - The prefix length of the IPv6 block.
+Maximum length is 36 characters.
+IP Address - Enter the base address of the IP block.

+IDM I ST. II ID II C. II C. II C. IP Mask - Enter the IP mask to configure the size of the IP block.
+IPv6 Address - Enter the base address of the IPv6 block.
+IPv6 Length - Enter the prefix length of the IPv6 block.
 Authentication Configures the authentication settings.
 Specify the way to authenticate the client.
 PAP - Only the Password Authentication Protocol will be used to validate users.
 PAP/CHAP/MS-CHAP/MS-CHAPv2 - PAP, CHAP (Challenge-Handshake Authentication Protocol), and Microsoft versions of CHAP can be used to validate users.
 Support 802.1X Method - The built in RADIUS server offered by Vigor router can act as the AAA server.
 Select to enable 802.1X support.
 User Profile During the process of security authentication, user account and user password will be required for identity authentication.
 Before configuring such page, create at least one user profile in User Management>>User Profile first.
 Select All - Click to move all user profiles under the Available List to the Authentication List.
-Clear All - Click to remove all user profiles from the Authentication List.
-Available List - The user profiles without RADIUS server enabled in User Management >> User Profile will be listed in this field.
-Authentication List -The user profiles with RADIUS server enabled in User Management >> User Profile will be listed in this field.
+Clear All- Click to remove all user profiles from the Authentication List.
+Available List - User profiles (created in User Management >> User Profile) that have not been added to the authentication list.
+Authentication List - User profiles (created in User Management >> User Profile) that have been added to the authentication list.
+Users can log in using these profiles.